 In the long-term, we want to inspire communities to set up their own groups and projects with help from the Devon Local Nature Partnership’s many partners and start to make a real difference in their area.

-We’ve created a 3-minute animation to help summarise Wild About Devon which you can watch on YouTube.
+We’ve created a 3-minute animation to help summarise Wild About Devon.

 Wild About Devon is all about connecting people and so will only work with your input.
 Please let us know if you can help or how we can improve things.
 Contact us at firstname.lastname@example.org